 The HouseFit DH-8633 Rowing Machine features a steel frame giving this rowing machine a rock-solid build.
-It has a maximum user weight capacity of up to 330 lbs (150 kg).
+As a result, it has a maximum user weight limit of up to 330 lbs (150 kg).
 In addition, the unique rear stabilizer helps keep the rowing machine stable on different surfaces, thus providing you with safe rowing.

-Inside the durable polycarbonate water tank are 16 strong fan blades built to last the most challenging, most vigorous exercise regimens.
+The durable polycarbonate water tank has 16 strong fan blades built to last the most challenging, vigorous exercise regimens.
 The water creates a smooth and steady rowing experience with every stroke.
 The faster you row, the faster the blades spin, giving you a dynamic response and higher resistance.

-It’s equipped with an ergonomic seat cushion to support your hips and back and ensure a proper workout.
-The pedals offer adjustable velcro straps and a textured design, and heel guards for comfort and safety.
-The footrests also have a pivoting design.
+It has an ergonomic seat cushion to support your hips and back and ensure a proper workout.
+The pedals offer adjustable velcro straps, a textured design, and heel guards for comfort and safety.
+In addition, the footrests also have a pivoting design.

 Learn more in my complete review below!

 Warranty: 1 year limited (replacement parts for any defective parts)

 My rating: 8.5/10

 Affiliate Disclosure: As an Amazon Affiliate Program participant, I earn commissions on purchases made through links in this post.
 Full disclosure

 - Assembled dimensions: 80.1L x 20.4W x 37.4H inches (203L x 52W x 95H cm)